racinmat/gcp-tts-webui/OAUTH_GUIDE.md

 2. Review Google Cloud Console logs
 3. Verify all URLs and credentials are correct
 4. Check that APIs are enabled and billing is set up
+5. Ensure OAuth2 scopes include the `cloud-platform` scope

 ---

+**Result**: A simpler, more secure application that's easier to set up and maintain! 🎉

 **Note**: This guide assumes you're setting up for development.
 Additional steps may be required for production deployment, including app verification for public use.